abrokinla/abrokinla/README.md

 ### :man_technologist: About Me :

 I am a **fullstack developer and data scientist/analyst** from Nigeria.
-- I build RESTful APIs with Python and Flask.
+- I build RESTful APIs with Python using Flask and Django.
 - I am proficient in React, Next.js, and Tailwind CSS for frontend development.
-- I enjoy **solving problems through automation** and data-driven insights.
+- I enjoy **solving problems through automation**
+- I excel at extracting insights from data.
 - Passionate about **data science** and actively exploring **AI and machine learning**.
 - In my free time, I work on **personal projects** and publish articles about data analytics.
 - :mailbox: How to reach me: